bedapub/microbiome10XVisium/README.md

 (\*\_kraken_output.txt file consisting of three columns BC, UMI and taxid) into a taxid-spot matrix at a particular taxonomic level, similar to the gene-spot matrix for host transcriptomics.
-The function krakenToMatrix() performs this, while also correcting the barcodes (i.e. only selecting valid barcodes present in the 10X Visium whitelist), resolving the taxonomic classifications of the reads to a specific taxonomic level (recommended: genus level) and collapsing reads into UMI counts.
+The function krakenToMatrix() performs this, while also performing barcode correction, resolving the taxonomic classifications of the reads to a specific taxonomic level (recommended: genus level) and collapsing reads into UMI counts.